96th Street station (IRT Lexington Avenue Line): History

 Following the completion of the original subway, there were plans to construct a line along Manhattan's east side north of 42nd Street.
 The original plan for what became the extension north of 42nd Street was to continue it south through Irving Place and into what is now the BMT Broadway Line at Ninth Street and Broadway.
 In July 1911, the IRT had withdrawn from the talks, and the Brooklyn Rapid Transit Company (BRT) was to operate on Lexington Avenue.
 The IRT submitted an offer for what became its portion of the Dual Contracts on February 27, 1912.

-In 1913, as part of the Dual Contracts, which were signed on March 19, 1913, the Public Service Commission planned to split the original Interborough Rapid Transit Company (IRT) system from looking like a "Z" system (as seen on a map) to an "H"-shaped system.
+In 1913, as part of the Dual Contracts, which were signed on March 19, 1913, the Public Service Commission planned to split the original Interborough Rapid Transit Company (IRT) system from looking like a "Z" system (as seen on a map) to an H-shaped system.
 The original system would be split into three segments: two north–south lines, carrying through trains over the Lexington Avenue and Broadway–Seventh Avenue Lines, and a west–east shuttle under 42nd Street.
-This would form a roughly "H"-shaped system.
+This would form a roughly H-shaped system.
 It was predicted that the subway extension would lead to the growth of the Upper East Side and the Bronx.

-96th Street station opened on July 17, 1918, with service initially running between Grand Central–42nd Street station and 167th Street via the line's local tracks.
+The 96th Street station opened on July 17, 1918, with service initially running between Grand Central–42nd Street and 167th Street via the line's local tracks.
 On August 1, the "H system" was put into place, with through service beginning on the new east and west side trunk lines, and the institution of the 42nd Street Shuttle along the old connection between the sides.
 The cost of the extension from Grand Central was $58 million.

 The city government took over the IRT's operations on June 12, 1940.
 The station was renovated in the 1990s, and had its original tilework restored.